KioskForge v1.07 Change Log

 1. KioskForge now also supports Ubuntu Server 24.04.3 for Raspberry Pis.

-2. A new option, visible, was added that specifies whether or not the kiosk is discoverable by KioskForge itself.
+2. A new visible option was added that specifies whether the kiosk is discoverable by KioskForge itself.

 3. Fixed the broken PipeWire audio subsystem initialization, which was broken by an Ubuntu (kernel?) update.